mobluse/python82-scripts/README.md

 remove them completely, because that would make the calculator less useful.
 Does Python82 support more escape codes?
 The program COLORS.py can be used to discover working Escape codes and Control codes.

 One script, FLAPPBAT.py (i.e. Flappy Bat), is an arcade game where you control the height of a bat using Enter/Entrer several times to eat moths.
+You need to avoid hitting the lava on the floor and in the ceiling.
-This game could be improved to have several moths on screen at the same time.
+This game could be improved to have several moths on screen at the same time at different heights.